takotab/estimator_mnist_codebase/README.md

 Three are premade Estimators by Tensorflow.
 And one is a custom model made by me.
 It easy to change the these Estimators for other (premade) Estimators.
 To showcase some additional features I also added custom (random) features.
 The number of these extra wide features can be changed with `params.extra_wide_features` in [train.py](train.py).

+## Data

+I used the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) to showcase the different models.
+In this dataset the goal is classify a handwritten digit.
+To showcase some additional features I also added custom (random) features.
+You can edit their creation in [data.py](dataclass/data.py).

 For instance:

 swap: